Sioux: French trade and intertribal warfare

 One of the larger battles between the Dakota and Ojibwe took place in 1770 fought at the Dalles of the St. Croix.
 According to William Whipple Warren, a Métis historian, the fighting began when the Meskwaki (Fox) engaged the Ojibwe (their hereditary enemies) around St. Croix Falls.
 The Sioux were the former enemies of the Meskwaki and were enlisted to make a joint attack against the Ojibwe.
 The Meskwaki were first to engage with the large Ojibwe war party led by Waubojeeg: the Meskwaki allegedly boasted to the Dakota to hold back as they would quickly destroy their enemies.
 When the Dakota joined the battle, they had the upper hand until Sandy Lake Ojibwe reinforcements arrived.
 The Dakota were driven back and Warren states: "Many were driven over the rocks into the boiling floods below, there to find a watery grave.
 Others, in attempting to jump into their narrow wooden canoes, were capsized into the rapids".
 While Dakota and Ojibwe suffered heavy losses, the Meskwaki were left with the most dead and forced to join their relatives, the Sauk people.
 The victory for the Ojibwe secured control of the Upper St. Croix and created an informal boundary between the Dakota and Ojibwe around the mouth of the Snake River.

 As the Lakota entered the prairies, they adopted many of the customs of the neighboring Plains tribes, creating new cultural patterns based on the horse and fur trade.
 Meanwhile, the Dakota retained many of their Woodlands features.
 By 1803, the three divisions of the Sioux (Western/Eastern Dakota and Lakota) were established in their different environments and had developed their own distinctive lifeways.
 However, due to the prevalent cultural concept of thiyóšpaye (community), the three divisions maintained strong ties throughout the changing times to present day.

 Treaties and reservation period beginnings

 In 1805, the Dakota signed their first treaty with the American government.
-Zebulon Pike negotiated for 100,000 acres of land at the confluence of the St. Croix River about what now is Hastings, Minnesota and the confluence of the Minnesota River and Mississippi River about what now is St. Paul, Minnesota.
+Zebulon Pike negotiated for 100,000 acres of land at the confluence of the St. Croix River about what now is Hastings, Minnesota and the confluence of the Minnesota River and Mississippi River about what now is Saint Paul, Minnesota.
 The Americans wanted to establish military outposts and the Dakota wanted a new source of trading.
 An American military post was not established at the confluence of the St. Croix with the Mississippi, but Fort Snelling was established in 1819 along the Minnesota and Mississippi rivers.
 In return, Dakota were promised the ability to "pass and repass, hunt, or make other uses of the said districts as they have formerly done".